jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 | ---------- | ------- | ------------ |
 | `BoolFlag` | `False` | `store_true` |

-Disables the use of the requests cache for the current run only.
+Disables read/writes to requests cache for the current run only.
 All config settings or arguments related to the cache (ex: `file_host_cache_expire_after`) will be ignored.

-{% hint style="info" %}
-This does not affect the original cache
-{% endhint %}

 ### `download`